vishnunairjanardhan/democms/src/content/posts/easter-promotion-ideas-for-brands-in-2022.md

 <li>
 <b>Promotional Giveaways</b>

-Social media giveaways are the simplest and most effective approach to maximize
+Social media giveaways are the simplest and most effective approach to maximize social media engagement.
-<a href="https://www.99minds.io/blog/using-your-social-media-accounts-to-sell-more-gift-cards" target="_blank">social media engagement</a>.
 Build exciting and interactive social media Easter promotions with unique prizes.
 This would increase brand awareness and promotion.
 </li>

 <li>